 There are also many individuals in relationships facing abusive behaviour and violence on a daily basis, but are too afraid to seek help.
 Domestic abuse may occur behind closed doors but the consequences are often devastating and long term, affecting victims’ physical health and mental wellbeing.
 It can also have a significant and long-lasting effect on children in the household, the wider family and the local community.

 Tackling organised crime and gangs presents considerable challenges at a local, regional, national and global level.
 The impact on individuals and whole communities can be significant.

-keep the county safe.
+Kent Police must continue to develop and share intelligence to build a detailed local picture of threats, risk, harm and vulnerabilities, to enable the deployment of the right resources to prevent, disrupt and investigate offending in order to keep the county safe.
 There also needs to be a combination of effective local, regional, national and international coordinated activity, and seamless working between Kent Police and other partners and law enforcement agencies.